Respiratory Therapist II

 Adhere to all organizational and departmental policies pertaining to safety, confidentiality, and standard of care

 EDUCATION: Associate degree from a CoARC accredited Respiratory Care Program required.
 Additional relevant experience may substitute for lack of education upon Supervisory and HR approval.

-EXPERIENCE: Associate Degree and two (2) years of experience delivering advanced respiratory care services to neonate, pediatric and adult patient populations.
+EXPERIENCE: Associate Degree and one (1) year of experience delivering advanced respiratory care services to adult patient populations.